Content marketing ROI has been a rising trend for the past few years and 2021 was no exception. What does that mean for your business in 2022?

 Lead generation is all about what people see when they open your site.
 That means you need to design superb landing pages.
 Hubspot compiled a list of the best landing pages designed in 2020 and Shopify made top of the list.

 Sign-up landing pages should be short, informative, and to the point.
 That’s exactly what Shopify has aimed for.
 With minimal design elements, Shopify highlights its value proposition and biggest strength─customer loyalty.

-Facebook lead ads are a terrific tool when it comes to generating leads through paid marketing on social media.
+Facebook ads are a terrific tool when it comes to generating leads through paid marketing on social media.
 Their instant experience cuts down the need of creating a landing page and helps astronomically in decreasing bounce rates.

 5. Click-through rates:

 The reason behind putting up content on social media is to track conversion rates.
 Basically, you have to keep a lookout for whether the viewers are taking the action required of them.
 Also known as click-through rates (CTR) on the link shared in the posts.

 Many companies share heartwarming content to win the audience’s support.
 Take the example of Microsoft’s campaign about accessible technology on Twitter that received 95% positive sentiment from the audience.
 The caption of the post makes the audience click on the video link and redirect traffic to the main website.